zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-genres.md

 is passed on the query string with the parameter **?Genre=n** where 'n' is the number of the genre.
 This GenreId is retrieved using a JavaScript function located in the "store.js" file, and then used to load the record for this GenreId from the server.
-This is done with a standard jQuery AJAX call, instead of using a Kendo DataSource:
+This is done with a standard jQuery AJAX call, instead of using a Kendo UI DataSource:

     // Load the Genre data from the server.
     $.ajax({